A Pride of Satellites in the Constellation Leo? Discovery of the Leo VI Milky Way Satellite Galaxy with DELVE Early Data Release 3: Discussion

 \subsection{Proper Motion and Orbit of Leo VI}

 To obtain three-dimensional velocity information of the system, we cross-match our DECam-based stellar catalog with the \textit{Gaia} \CYTone{DR3} \citep{Gaia:2023}.
 As shown in the right subplot of Figure \ref{Figure:Leo6Keck}, all 3 spectroscopically confirmed member stars of Leo VI which also have \textit{Gaia} proper motion measurements have proper motions clustered near $\mu_\delta, \mu_\alpha \cos(\delta) \sim (0,0)$\, mas/yr, further confirming that it is a gravitationally-bound system that is located far from the MW.
-Using \texttt{emcee} to fit a Gaussian mixture model and \CYTone{taking into account} for the correlations in $\mu_{\alpha * }$ and $\mu_{\delta}$, we find that the systemic proper motion of Leo VI is \TABLEVALUE{$\mu_{\alpha * } = -0.05_{-0.20}^{+0.19}$ mas yr$^{-1}$} and \TABLEVALUE{$\mu_{\delta} = -0.22_{-0.17}^{+0.22}$ mas yr$^{-1}$}. \CYTone{However, at a heliocentric distance of $\TABLEVALUE{D = 111_{-4}^{+7}}$\, kpc proper motion uncertainties of 0.2 mas/yr corresponds to velocities uncertainties of $\sim$100 km s$^{-1}$}.
+Using \texttt{emcee} to fit a Gaussian mixture model and \CYTone{taking into account} for the correlations in $\mu_{\alpha * }$ and $\mu_{\delta}$, we find that the systemic proper motion of Leo VI is $\mu_{\alpha * } = \pmraval$ mas yr$^{-1}$ and $\mu_{\delta} = \pmdecval$ mas yr$^{-1}$.